openlawteam/docs/docs/integration-framework/README.md

 1. Input - a set of fields and values that are passed to the external service in the gRPC request.
 2. Output - a set of fields and values that are returned from the external service in the gRPC response.

-It is important to mention that **any** e-Signature service must provide the standard Markup Interface for e-signatures as defined bellow:
+It is important to mention that **any** e-Signature service must provide the standard Markup Interface for e-signatures as defined below:

 ```
 [[Input:Structure(signerEmail: Text; contractContentBase64: Text; contractTitle: Text)]] [[Output:Structure(signerEmail: Text; signature: Text; recordLink: Text)]]"